Pirate-Weather/pirateweather/docs/API.md

 #### 400 Bad Request
 You may encounter this error if you query the API using an invalid latitude or longitude.

-#### 401 Unathorized
+#### 401 Unauthorized
 You may encounter this error if you try to query an endpoint your API key does not have access to or if you did not include an API key in your request.

 #### 404 Not Found
 You may encounter this error if query the API using an invalid route or if you do not supply a latitude or longitude in your request.

 #### 429 Too Many Requests
-You may enounter this error if your API key has hit the quota for the month.
+You may encounter this error if your API key has hit the quota for the month.

 #### 500 Internal Server Error
 If the API returns a 500 error you can retry the request to see if the API will return a 500 error again.
 If the issue persists please check the [GitHub issues](https://github.com/Pirate-Weather/pirateweather/issues) to see if the issue has been reported otherwise create a [bug report](https://github.com/Pirate-Weather/pirateweather/issues/new?assignees=&labels=bug%2CNeeds+Review&projects=&template=report_bug.yml) and the issue will be investigated.